6ixthdev/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home - Changes the working directory to the user's home directory 3-listfiles - displays the current directory contents in a long format 4-listmorefiles - display the current directory content including hidden files
+2-bring_me_home - Changes the working directory to the user's home directory 3-listfiles - displays the current directory contents in a long format 4-listmorefiles - display the current directory content including hidden files 5-listfilesdigitonly - displays current directory content as long format, with user and group IDs displayed numerically and hidden files.